MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-761-Farm-Loan-Programs-General-Program-Administration/subpart-A-General-Provisions/section-761.2.md

 *Normal income security* is all security not considered basic security, including crops, livestock, poultry products, other property covered by Agency liens that is sold in conjunction with the operation of a farm or other business, and FSA Farm Program payments.

-*Normal production yield* as used in 7 CFR part 764 for EM loans, is:
+*Normal production yield* means, as used in 7 CFR part 764 for EMs:

-(1) The per acre actual production history of the crops produced by the farming operation used to determine Federal crop insurance payments or payment under the Noninsured Crop Disaster Assistance Program for the production year during which the disaster occurred;
+(i) The per acre actual production history of the crops produced by the farming operation used to determine Federal crop insurance payments or payment under the Noninsured Crop Disaster Assistance Program for the production year during which the disaster occurred;

-(2) The applicant's own production records, or the records of production on which FSA Farm Program payments are made contained in the applicant's Farm Program file, if available, for the previous 3 years, when the actual production history in paragraph (1) of this definition is not available;
+(ii) The applicant's own production records, or the records of production on which FSA Farm Program payments are made contained in the applicant's Farm Program file, if available, for the previous 3 years, when the actual production history in paragraph (i) of this definition is not available;

-(3) The county average production yield, when the production records outlined in paragraphs (1) and (2) of this definition are not available.
+(iii) The county average production yield, when the production records outlined in paragraphs (i) and (ii) of this definition are not available.

 *Operating loan* is a loan made to an eligible applicant to assist with the financial costs of operating a farm.
 The term also includes a Youth loan.

 *Operator* is the individual or entity that provides the labor, management, and capital to operate the farm.
 The operator can be either an owner-operator or tenant-operator.
 Under applicable State law, an entity may have to receive authorization from the State in which the farm is located to be the owner and/or operator of the farm.
 Operating-only entities may be considered owner-operators when the individuals who own the farm real estate own at least 50 percent of the family farm operation.

-*Participated in the business operations of a farm* requires that an applicant has:
+*Participated in the business operations of a farm* means that an individual has:

-(1) Been the owner, manager or operator of a farming operation for the year's complete production cycle as evidenced by tax returns, FSA farm records or similar documentation;
+(i) Been the manager or operator of a farming operation for the year's complete production cycle as evidenced by tax returns, FSA farm records or similar documentation;

-(2) Been employed as a farm manager or farm management consultant for the year's complete production cycle; or
+(ii) Been employed as a farm manager or farm management consultant for the year's complete production cycle; or

-(3) Participated in the operation of a farm by virtue of being raised on a farm or having worked on a farm (which can include a farm-related apprenticeship, internship, or similar educational program with applied work experience) with significant responsibility for the day-to-day decisions for the year's complete production cycle, which may include selection of seed varieties, weed control programs, input suppliers, or livestock feeding programs or decisions to replace or repair equipment.
+(iii) Participated in the operation of a farm by virtue of being raised on a farm or having worked on a farm (which can include a farm-related apprenticeship, internship, or similar educational program with applied work experience) with significant responsibility for the day-to-day decisions for the year's complete production cycle, which may include selection of seed varieties, weed control programs, input suppliers, livestock feeding programs, or decisions to replace or repair equipment.

 *Partnership* is any entity consisting of two or more individuals who have agreed to operate a farm as one business unit.
 The entity must be recognized as a partnership by the laws of the State in which the partnership will operate a farm.
 It also must be authorized to own both real and personal property and to incur debt in its own name.